jblebrun/wrausmt/NOTES.md

 ### Clean, consistent way of representing variable length immutable arrays.

-Right now, for many structure fields that store some array of things where the array may be of any size (but won't chagne once it's stored), I'm using a `Box<[T]>`.
+Right now, for many structure fields that store some array of things where the array may be of any size (but won't change once it's stored), I'm using a `Box<[T]>`.

 * Would it be more idiomatic to use a `Vec<T>`?
 I avoided this because `Vec<T>` implies potential mutability to me.